Posted on June 19, 2019 by Wendy Frost

 3. Turns out what other people think really does matter.

-Although you may have self-identified your strengths and weakness, how others perceive you also matters.
+Although you may have self-identified your strengths and weaknesses, how others perceive you also matters.

 “Research also supports that the second LPI is essential to support personal leadership development initiatives.”